 A study conducted by Stanford in recent years has all but confirmed what our ancestors already knew and practiced: working from home increases productivity.
-This particular study was done with Chinese travel firm CTrip.
+This particular study was done with the Chinese travel firm CTrip.
 Volunteer call center agents were randomly assigned to work from home or remain in the office for 9 months.
 After 9 months, the study found a 13% increase in performance from those based at home.
-This was due to fewer breaks being taken, less sick days, and more activity.
+This was due to fewer breaks being taken, fewer sick days, and more activity.

 The Advent of the Home Office

 Naturally, the key to success when it came to this arrangement was having a workspace that was optimized for success with all the necessary tools.
 That’s something that has remained unchanged to this day.
-Much of the success when it comes to working from home revolves around a carefully set-up home office.
-Fortunately, the easy access to Internet connectivity, the availability of laptops and desktop computers, and the relative affordability of it all has made it easy for anyone nowadays to set up a home office.
+Much of the success when it comes to working from home revolves around a careful set-up home office.
+Fortunately, the easy access to Internet connectivity, the availability of laptops and desktop computers, and the relative affordability of it all have made it easy for anyone nowadays to set up a home office.

 The Surprising Start of Office Work

 The Industrial Revolution was decidedly the point in time that birthed the modern world as we know it.
 No longer did anyone have to walk over to a blacksmith to have a hammer made over the course of many long hours.
-You could get one mass manufactured at the tool shop down the road.
+You could get one mass-manufactured at the tool shop down the road.
 Of course, that meant people were needed to man the machines that made those tools and people to sell them from the stores.
-This inevitably meant pulling the workforce away from their homes and into the 9-to-5 work schedule we’re familiar with today.
+This inevitably meant pulling the workforce away from their homes and into the 9-to-5 work schedule, we’re familiar with today.